Syn-Nine/mgfw/README.md

 ### Games
 Placeholder for information and links to mini games that use this framework.

+### Future Work
+Placeholder for list of desired future features.

 ### Support Crates
 MGFW uses the following crates for direct feature support:
 - gl